-Our Board is substantially independent, has a strong representation of directors who are women, and has a mix of relatively newer and longer-tenured directors, providing what we consider to be the appropriate balance of experience, institutional knowledge, fresh perspective and skillsets:
+Our Board is substantially independent, has a strong representation of directors who are women, and has a mix of relatively newer and longer-tenured directors, providing what we consider to be an appropriate balance of experience, institutional knowledge, fresh perspectives and skillsets.
+The following charts reflect the composition of the Board following the Annual Meeting, assuming election of each of the director nominees.

-For additional information about our Board composition, including specific skills and experience of, and other information about, our directors, see the section entitled "Director Diversity, Qualifications and Experience" beginning on page 17 of this proxy statement.
+For additional information about our Board composition, including specific qualifications and experience of, and other information about, our director nominees and continuing directors, see the section entitled "Director Diversity, Qualifications and Experience" beginning on page 18 of this proxy statement.

-Nominees for Election as Director and Continuing Directors
+Director Nominees for Election and Continuing Directors

-The following tables provide summary information about each of our nominees for election as a director at the Annual Meeting and each of our continuing directors:
+The following table provides summary information about each of our nominees for election as a director at the Annual Meeting and each of our continuing directors:

-Name Director Since Board Position Audit and Risk Compensation Nominating and Corporate Governance
+Name Director Since Board Position Audit and Risk Compensation Nominating and Corporate Governance Financial Operating

-Nominees for Election
+DIRECTOR NOMINEES FOR ELECTION N

+David A. Daglio, Jr. 2020 Member Member

+Nancy L. Snyderman, M.D.
+2016 Member Member Member

+Frank Anders Wilson 2019 Member Member Member

+Nancy J. Wysenski 2013 Member Member

+CONTINUING DIRECTORS

+David W. Anstice AO 2011 Lead Ind.
+Chair

 Shane M. Cooke 2018 Member

-Richard B. Gaynor, M.D.
-2019 Member

-Paul J. Mitchell 2011 Member Chair Member

-Richard F. Pops 2011 Chair

-Continuing Directors

-David W. Anstice AO 2011 Lead Independent Director Chair

-Robert A. Breyer 2011 Member Member Member

 Wendy L. Dixon, Ph.D.
 2011 Member Chair

-Nancy L. Snyderman, M.D.
-2016 Member Member Member
+Richard B. Gaynor, M.D.
+2019 Member Member

-Frank Anders "Andy" Wilson 2019 Member

-Nancy J. Wysenski 2013 Member Member
+Brian P. McKeon 2020 Member Member

+Richard F. Pops 2011 Chair Member